Seven Hills (Qld)

 Seven Hills lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Future population trends forecast a significant increase in the top quartile of statistical areas analysed by AreaSearch, with the Seven Hills (Qld) (SA2) expected to expand by 809 persons to 2041, reflecting an increase of 23.1% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections for each age cohort.
+Future population trends indicate an above-median growth rate, with the suburb projected to expand by 812 persons to reach a total of 3,948 by 2041, reflecting a 23.0% increase over the 17-year period.

 Frequently Asked Questions - Population